ObeliskCode/Net-Ghost-SE/README.md

 F10: fullscreen

 ## Build Instructions (Windows Only)
-Note: Older versions of every library but Boost are included.
+Note: Development versions of every library but Boost are included.
+Install Instructions included if you want to compile newer versions.
+Note: GLFW & GLEW also need to be installed globally on the system. (unless you want to add them to /Libraries & link them yourself)
 1. Download Visual Studio 2022.
 2. Open GLEW_GLFW.zip and install both GLEW & GLFW on your system, Instructions inside Zip folder.
-3. Install Assimp [https://assimp-docs.readthedocs.io/en/latest/about/installation.html] to Libraries
+3. Install Assimp [https://assimp-docs.readthedocs.io/en/latest/about/installation.html] to Libraries (included)
 ```bash
 git clone https://github.com/assimp/assimp.git
 cd assimp